r5valkyrie/docs/docs/mrvn-radiant.md

 Entities are separated into INTERNAL Entities and NON-INTERNAL Entities.
 INTERNAL Entities are entities which are processed by VBSP, then deleted or merged into another entity.
 These entities do NOT exist at map run-time, therefore they do NOT count towards the Entity limit.
 Non-internal entities exist at map run-time and are standalone.

 Some entitities are known as "Point Entities" - these entities are distinguished by the fact that they usually do not have an associated 3D model, their position in the world affects / is relevant to their functionality and they are NOT Brush Entities.

+NOTE: As a reminder from the first chapter, you can right click in the 2D Viewport to open the Entity dropdown, from which you can insert Entities.

 ## What Types of Entities Are There?